Crest High School (Kansas)

-Crest High School is a fully accredited public high school located in Colony, Kansas, United States, serving students in grades 9-12.
+Crest High School is a fully accredited public high school located in Colony, Kansas, United States, serving students in grades 9-12, and operated by the Crest USD 479 school district.
 The school colors are red and blue and the school mascot is the Lancer.
 Crest High serves approximately 100 students per year.
 The athletic teams at Crest High compete in the 1A division according to the Kansas State High School Activities Association.

 Extracurricular activities

 Athletics

 The extracurricular activities offered at Crest High School are small and limited due to the school's small size.
 The athletic teams offered are referred to as the Lancers and they compete in the 1A division according to the Kansas State High School Activities Association.

 Crest High School offers the following sports: